tackline/Play-Serializer/README.md

  - Caller sensitive methods.
  - Not being object capability based.
  - Type - Casting to Class in order to call isPrimitive - one or the other!
+ - Mostly undefined equals/hashCode of Types together with the inability of deriving types.

 Anything else.